 You can enjoy built-in SEO tools if you are a Joomla consumer.
 Navigate to Global Configuration Settings.

 There you can include site names in page titles, add .html suffix to the URL, enable search engine friendly URLs, and so much more.

 The EFSEO extension would help you if you still want more.
 Its advanced tools and options would help you control your metadata from both front end and back end.

 The basic SEO settings are available in WordPress as well.
 Like permalinks, Meta tags and alt image text.
-All these options are accessible in the WordPress text editor.
+All these options are accessible in the WP text editor.

 The most popular SEO WordPress plugin is Yoast SEO.
 It is more like a text refiner.
 It thoroughly scans your articles and posts to come up with the best suggestions.